Culturally Grounded Wellness App for Postpartum Mothers

 Task Flow

-Delegation & Partner Integration
+Core Feature: Delegation & Partner Integration

 Problem Addressed: Difficulty requesting help during postpartum recovery due to isolation, vulnerability, and varying comfort levels with asking for support, despite family and friends wanting to help but not knowing how.